What mediums do you use?

 Can I use your art work for a tattoo design?

 I don’t mind people using my artwork for tattoos, and am honored that you would like to make my work a permanent part of your life.
 But I ask that I am credited for the original imagery if the tattoo is shown online or elsewhere & and that you go to a reputable tattoo artist who is comfortable with the style.
 Also please keep in mind that if you are willing to pay a tattoo artist, you should also be willing to pay the original artist for their work.
-Please consider purchasing a print of the work you are wanting to have tattooed (if it is not available in my shop, please message me there and I will make a custom order for you) or you may tip me via my tip jar what you think is appropriate.
+Simply purchase a tattoo token or a print of the work you are wanting to have tattooed (if it is not available in my shop, please message me there and I will make a custom order for you).
 Having a print also works as a great reference point for your tattoo artist.
 I am a self-employed artist, and while I am honored you want to get my work on your body, I depend on getting paid for my work in order to keep creating.
-I do sometimes take commissions for custom tattoo designs, although I do treat them as painting commissions, and charge based on the size of the piece.

 What size do you tend to work at?